Marquee stakes for pole tents — sizing, counts and driving guidance

 - Minimum stake specification: not less than 450mm long and 12mm diameter per upright

-- Minimum embedment: 75% of stake length must be driven into the ground
+- Embedment: stakes should be driven fully into the ground

 - Anchorages must: be suitable for the soil conditions, hold fast, and be marked where adjacent to exits or public areas